Practical Rules for Product Management: Some rules just aren’t meant to be broken (Part I)

 Some rules really are meant to be broken.

-After thinking about Pragmatic Marketing’s rules, I’ve observed the following:
+After thinking about Pragmatic Institute’s rules, I’ve observed the following:

 If product managers don’t do their jobs, the other departments will fill the void.